 Then, after popping up just twice during the ensuing summer tour (first on 6/10/09 and again on 8/2/09 with Bill Kreutzmann), "Undermind" was played twice at Festival 8.
 Well, kind of.
 It popped up first during the electric soundcheck where Trey steered the band into a partial rendition of "Devil With a Blue Dress."
 The version that really shouldn't be missed, however, occurred three days later on 11/1/09 and features some excellent playing from Trey, employing a distorted guitar tone to great effect.
 During the subsequent fall tour, Phish continued to up the ante with "Undermind" playing perhaps the finest version yet on 11/29/09.
 For whatever reason, 2010 versions, while pleasing, did not quite live up to their 2009 counterparts.
-That trend was reversed in convincing fashion, however, on 8/15/11 when Phish performed the most unique version of the song to date.
+That trend was reversed in convincing fashion, however, on 8/15/11.
 Beginning with a masterful segue out of "Waves," this rendition of "Undermind" contained an unusual solo from Trey that morphed into an outro jam featuring Page on theremin -- truly must-hear Phish.
+The upward trajectory of “Undermind” continued with the truly blissful version that closed the first set (and doubled as the second “U”) of the 8/31/12 “Fuck Your Face” show.
 The only question at this point is why "Undermind" isn't played more often.

 You must be logged in to leave a comment!